ZaidPathan/ZNotification/README.md

 Orientation support: Both (Landscape portrait)

-ZNotification is inspired by one of the famous social app Brabble.<br>
+ZNotification is inspired by many social apps.<br>
 -You should use this components if you want to show notification inside you app.<br>
 -For example: show no internet connection alert, wrong username-password alert etc.<br>
 -This component is very easy to use and free.<br>